innodonni/SolaCurator/README.md

 Info by Jesse Burneko.

+Follower by Gareth Rees, Andrew Clover and Neil Brown.

+Moveclass by Neil Brown, Alan Trewartha and Matthew T Russotto.

 PrintSlow by D Cornelson (glulx port by Adonikam Virgo).

 HelpRoutines, NewbieGrammar and ExpertGrammar by Emily Short.